-SMS Mobile Marketing Strategies for Financial Services Companies
+SMS Message Marketing Strategies for Financial Services Companies

 Because of SMS’ simplicity and availability, it’s ideal for reaching the widest audience possible.
-Anyone with a phone has access to text messaging, and financial companies can further bolster their relationships with customers through SMS.
+Anyone with a phone has access to text messaging, and financial companies can further bolster their relationships with customers through text messaging.

 1. Keep B2B Customers in the Loop